 We each are made up of a library of bookshelves, books, and words that determine our individual characteristics.
 In general, we all got 23 bookshelves from our mother and 23 bookshelves from our father, so each of us has a total of 46 bookshelves.

 Bookshelves are like chromosomes.
-On each bookshelf are a unique set of books, or genes.
-These books are made of words, or the genetic code.
+On each bookshelf is a unique set of books, or genes.
+These books are made of words or the genetic code.
 Our library is neatly organized in the cells of our body.
 When cells grow and divide, this entire library has to be duplicated by a sophisticated typewriter.

 The most common genetic disorders are when there are extra or missing bookshelves.
 This is the cause of the majority of miscarriages.
 Some however are viable such as Trisomy 21, or Down syndrome.
 In Down syndrome, the baby inherited an extra copy of the entire “bookshelf 21”.
 Missing bookshelves are much more severe and don’t generally survive.

 Karyotypes do not determine if there has been a typo in a book for example.
-Some patients have all the books needed in their library but they are arranged on different bookshelves.
-It causes few or no problems but when these rearranged bookshelves are shared to a pregnancy, the pregnancy inherits an unequal number of books and becomes imbalanced.
+Some patients have all the books needed in their library, but they are arranged on different bookshelves.
+It causes few or no problems, but when these rearranged bookshelves are shared with a pregnancy, the pregnancy inherits an unequal number of books and becomes imbalanced.

 We all have typos!
-It is normal to have typos and most don’t cause any problems.
+It is normal to have typos, and most don’t cause any problems.
 There is no genetic test that identifies all the typos a person may have.
-However, your doctor can determine the genetic tests that are most appropriate given the clinical situation and which ones are most likely to cause a problem.
+However, your fertility doctor can determine the genetic tests that are most appropriate given the clinical situation and which ones are most likely to cause a problem.